wenqilyu/Informer/README.md

 ![This is an image](img/img11.png)

-3. What are advantages and disadvantages  of Sparse self-attnetion with self-attention?
+3. What are advantages and disadvantages of Sparse self-attnetion?

    Advantages: Sparse attention reduces computation time and the memory requirements of the attention mechanism by computing a limited selection of similarity scores from a sequence rather than all possible pairs, resulting in a sparse matrix rather than a full matrix.
 It could be fast and more space-efficient.